Database on Umbraco Cloud

 Connecting to your Cloud database locally

-For security, your database on Umbraco Cloud is running behind a firewall so in order to connect to the database, you'll need to open the firewall for the relevant IPs.
-This can be a single IP, a list of IPs or even an IP range.
+Second, for security, your database on Umbraco Cloud is running behind a firewall.
+In order to connect to the database, you'll need to open the firewall for the relevant IPs.
+This can be a single IP, a list of IPs, or even an IP range.
 It's done from the Connection Details page on your project.
 Click the "Settings" menu in the upper right corner of your project and select "Connection Details".
 If you don't see the menu item, it's due to permissions and you'll need to contact the administrator of your project.